avanov/ansible-uwsgi/README.md

 Role Variables
 --------------

-Here is the list of all variables and their default values:
+You can find a list of all available variables in ``defaults/main.yml``

 Dependencies